-Article 26.3 of the Regulations of the Board of Directors regulates the procedure for convening the meetings of the cited body, indicated that ""ordinary meetings shall be convened by any written means that ensures correct receipt, and shall be authorized by the signature of the Chairman or the Secretary by order of the Chairman.
+Article 26.3 of the Regulations of the Board of Directors regulates the procedure for convening the meetings of the cited body, indicating that "ordinary meetings shall be convened by any written means that ensures correct receipt, and shall be authorized by the signature of the Chairman or the Secretary by order of the Chairman.
 The call to convene shall be a least three days in advance, will always include the meeting agenda and will be accompanied by the relevant information for the meeting.
 The Board of Directors may not make a decision if such information has not been made available to the Directors with the aforementioned three days advance notice.
 Directors may exceptionally adopt a decision even if the information was not made available within the aforementioned period if they consider it beneficial and no director opposes it."

-Likewise, Article 30.2 a) of the Regulations of the Board of Directors establishes that directors are required to "diligently inform themselves and prepare the meetings of the Board of Directors and the committees of which they are members."
+Likewise, article 30.2 a) of the Regulations of the Board of Directors establishes that directors are required to "inform themselves and prepare"

+themselves diligently for the meetings of the Board of Directors and the committees of which they are members."

-Additionally, article 34 of the Regulations of the Board of Directors states that Directors "have the right to request and the duty to call on the Company for the necessary and appropriate information for correctly discharging their duties.
+Additionally, article 34 of the Regulations of the Board of Directors states that "Directors have the right to request and the duty to demand from the Company the necessary and appropriate information for correct the performance of their duties.
 The right of information is also extended to the companies of the Group in the terms set forth by the law and the Corporate Governance Standards.
 2. The exercise of the information powers will be channeled through the Chairman, the CEO or the Secretary of the Board of Directors."